Skip to content

 name="deep_agent",

-description="A coding agent with file and shell access.",
+description="A coding agent with sandboxed file and Python tools.",

 )

-# The task: read the file, add a function, verify with the shell.
+# The task: read the file, add a function, verify by running Python.

 task = synalinks.ChatMessages(